mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 refuel and go the Sword Worlders are not sufficiently outraged to confront the Imperium over the matter, which might result from actions against Imperial–registered starships.
 Relatively few ships land at the port.
-This is an ‘E’ class installation, which is to say little more than a marked landing area with beacons and a cluster of huts nearby.
+This is an 'E' class installation, which is to say little more than a marked landing area with beacons and a cluster of huts nearby.
 Outsiders are not welcome at the port.
 Fuel and resupply are not available for passing vessels, though